roadwarriorslive/Pipulate/README.md

 due to Ruby being shipped with Macs, and Rails being the first joyful framework to catch the fancy of the hordes of ASP and PHP refuges in the early zero's.
-Others will figure JavaScript is the one language to rule them all, thanks to a loosely-typed even-driven concurrent design that runs quite nicely on the server as well, thanks to node.js.
+Others will figure JavaScript is the one language to rule them all, thanks to a loosely-typed event-driven concurrent design that runs quite nicely on the server as well, thanks to node.js.
 You would be the "full web stack" crowd -- a euphemism for "I also dabble in node".
 All legit.
 All valid.
 All inferior to learning Python through Jupyter Notebook.
 This is because...
 FOSS and science.